Fall Commencement 2023

 Frequently Asked Questions

 This is a ticketed event.
 Each graduating student will receive up to 6 guest tickets for the Commencement event.
 Guests without tickets will not be allowed entry to the venue.
 Lap children 3 years old and younger may attend without a ticket.
 Graduating students do not themselves need a ticket in order to participate in the ceremony.
-We encourage your guests to arrive more than 30 minutes prior to the ceremony to ensure they find an available seat.
-Doors will open for the undergraduate ceremony at 9 a.m. and for the graduate ceremony at 12 p.m.
+We encourage your guests to arrive prior to 9:30 a.m. to ensure they find an available seat.
+Doors will open at 8:30 a.m.

-Each graduating student will receive six tickets for guests.
-Unfortunately, we cannot offer tickets in excess of six per student due to limited capacity in Angelico Concert Hall and to be fair to all students.
+Each graduating student will receive up to six tickets for guests.
+Unfortunately, we cannot offer tickets in excess of six per student due to limited capacity in the venue and to be fair to all students.
 The Registrar’s Office will only know if there are extra tickets available after most students have come in to pick-up their tickets.
-Students may ask about extra tickets at the Registrar’s office between noon and 3 p.m. on Friday, December 8 or inquire at the information table in front of Angelico on Saturday morning.
+Students may ask about extra tickets at the Registrar’s office between noon and 3 p.m. on the Friday preceding the event or inquire at the information table at Conlan Plaza on the morning of the event.
 We also encourage students to network with their graduating peers.
 Often there are students who cannot use all their tickets.
-Alternatively, loved ones without tickets can tune into the ceremony on Penguin Radio or via the livestream.
+Alternatively, loved ones without tickets can tune into the ceremony via the livestream.

-If someone else will pick up the tickets, students should email registrar@dominican.edu in advance with your name and the name of the person picking up the tickets.
+If someone else will pick up the tickets, please email registrar@dominican.edu in advance with your name and the name of the person picking up the tickets.

-The Campus Bookstore will have a sales booth and be able to help if you forget a piece of your regalia, or with alumni swag.
+Vendors will open on Conlan Plaza by 8 a.m.
+The Campus Bookstore will have a sales booth and be able to help if you forget a piece of your regalia or wish to purchase alumni swag.
 Flowers and leis will be sold by a flower vendor.

-We encourage guests to carpool or take public transportation.
-If driving to campus, budget ample time for parking (which is very limited) and walking to the event site.
+Parking will be difficult.
+We encourage your guests to carpool or take public transportation.
+If driving to campus, we recommend budgeting ample time for parking (which is very limited) and walking to the event site.
+The Conlan Recreation Center lot is closest to the ceremony site, but it will fill up early in the morning.
+Guests should expect to park along Grand Avenue or within the campus core and walk from their cars.

-• Graduating students should park cars along Magnolia (near the Magnolia House and Caleruega) or in the residence hall lots at Edgehill Village and Fanjeaux Hall.
+Graduating students should park cars along Magnolia (near Magnolia House and Caleruega) or in the residence hall lots at Edgehill Village and Fanjeaux Hall so that guests can use the Conlan parking lot.

 There are limited accessible spaces on the Dominican campus.
 If you have a guest with mobility needs, we recommend driving the guest to Conlan Recreation Center and then parking your vehicle.
 Guests with limited mobility should consider a wheelchair, for which special seating will be available in the venue on a first-come, first served basis.

-Please complete the Commencement Accommodations Request form if you will be a guest to campus in need of a disability accommodation for Commencement.
+Please complete the Commencement Accommodations Request form if you are a guest or will accompany a guest in need of accommodations.

-Please complete the Commencement Accommodations Request form if you will be a guest to campus in need of a disability accommodation for Commencement.
+Please complete the Commencement Accommodations Request form if you are a guest or will accompany a guest in need of an ASL interpreter.

 Because of the high demand for sign language interpreters, we must confirm if an interpreter will be needed as soon as possible.
-Please let us know by November 1 if an interpreter is needed.
-For questions about accommodations for disabilities and hearing impairments, including ASL interpretation, please complete the Commencement Accommodations Request form.
+Please let us know by March 1 if an interpreter is needed.

-A professional photographer will be at Commencement, shooting candid photographs and photographing students as they cross the stage.
+A professional photographer will document the event, shooting candid photographs and photographing students as they cross the stage.
 Only the official Dominican photographer will be allowed inside the venue to capture the event.
 We do not allow guests to leave their seats or block aisles to take photos.

 We hope all graduating students will participate in Commencement when they become eligible, but it’s not required.
 If you participate, regalia is required and we ask that you stay through the duration of the ceremony out of respect for other graduates and their families.

-When you cross the stage, you will receive a diploma cover with a letter inside stating that your diploma will be mailed to you in early spring.
+When you cross the stage, you will receive a diploma cover with a letter inside stating that your diploma will be mailed to you in late summer.
 Please make sure the Office of the Registrar has your correct (non-campus) mailing address.

 Book accommodations (hotels or home-stay sites) as soon as possible.
 There are often competing events that take place in/around Marin the same weekend as Commencement.